A guide to how it works, your rights and responsibilities

 What are your contractual rights?

-First and foremost, the right of peaceable occupation of the flat for the term of the lease, usually referred to as ‘quiet enjoyment’.
+First and foremost, the right of ”quiet enjoyment” of the flat for the term of the lease, this right is implied by law ,even if it is not set out in the lease.
+“Quiet enjoyment “means the right to reside in the premises without, unreasonable, interference from the landlord.
 In addition, the leaseholder has the right to expect the landlord to maintain and repair the building and manage the common parts – that is, the parts of the building or grounds not specifically granted to the leaseholder in the lease but to which there are rights of access, for example, the entrance hall and staircases.

 What are your responsibilities?